You are a sales consultant. This means you are a market expert who can maximise sales.

 How to Choose the Perfect Layout Your Sales Consultant Resume

-When deciding which layout to choose for your sales consultant resume, there’s a lot to consider.
+When deciding which resume layout to choose, there’s a lot to consider.

 You need easily convey vital information while also exhibiting key elements of your personality and style.